-It is important to note that ethical autonomy is not tantamount to ethical individualism but must be seen in the context of the previous chapters and the concluding model.
-Individual autonomy is necessary to some degree to provide for the exercise of conscience in resistance to corrupt authority, but that always occurs for public administrators in organizational, institutional, and societal contexts.
-The administrator is not in his or her job simply for self-fulfillment, but to serve the citizenry by enhancing the public good.
+It is important to note at the outset that ethical autonomy is not tantamount to ethical individualism but must be seen in the context of the previous chapters and the concluding model.
+Individual ethical autonomy is necessary to some degree to provide for the exercise of conscience in resistance to corrupt authority, but this exercise of conscience will always occur for public administrators in organizational, institutional, and societal contexts.
+The administrator is not in his or her job simply for self-fulfillment but to serve the citizenry by enhancing the public good.
 The public administrator is a fiduciary of the citizens, holding their common good in trust.
 Thus it is assumed here that women and men entering public service must be prepared to find fulfillment in this pursuit.

 In Chapter Nine, I elaborate the design approach and its relevance to significant ethical problems.
-I restate the approach in terms appropriate for the public administrative role using cases as examples of how the approach would be applied.
+I restate the approach in terms appropriate for the public administrative role, using cases as examples of how the approach would be applied.
 I conclude the chapter by applying the design approach to a concrete case about contracting for government services.

-The final chapter summarizes the argument developed through the previous chapters and presents a model of responsible administration that brings together the components of responsible conduct from Chapter Seven and the components of individual ethical autonomy from Chapter Eight.
-Illustrative material has been added to Chapter Ten to clarify the practical implications of the model.
+Chapter Ten, the final chapter, summarizes the argument developed throughout the previous chapters and presents a model of responsible administration that brings together the components of responsible conduct from Chapter Seven and the components of individual ethical autonomy from Chapter Eight.
+Illustrative material has been added to this chapter to clarify the practical implications of the model.

-The cases in the book are based on reality and fictionalized only slightly to protect the privacy of those who wrote them.
+The cases in the book are based on real occurrences and fictionalized only slightly to protect the privacy of those who provided them.
 In a few instances they are composites of several actual cases.
-They are intended primarily as illustration, but also to stimulate thinking about the ethical problems they portray.
-For both reasons, the situations are left unresolved.
+They are intended primarily as illustrations but should also stimulate readers' thinking about the ethical problems they portray.
+For both these reasons the situations are left unresolved.
 To indicate an outcome would diminish the experience of dilemma they are calculated to evoke; it would also short-circuit the reader's own reflections.
 For the same reason, the case narratives are a bit longer and more detailed than usual.
 Again, the ultimate purpose of The Responsible Administrator is to illuminate the ethical situation of the public administrator and cultivate imaginative reflection about it-not to prescribe a particular set of public service values.
-This is not to suggest that all alternatives are of equal value, but that the focus of this book is not on prescribing particular courses of action.
+This is not to suggest that all alternatives are of equal value but that the focus of this book is not on prescribing particular courses of action.